dkalantar24/Q4/README.md

 -> By May 10: Finishing function for viewing notes and starting to make that more complex

 -> By May 17(Last Day of School): Finishing any new additions and finalizing project

+CHANGE OF PLANS

+I will be taking the CS50AI Course on Learning.edx and will upload my notes as I continue